0xmicrosoft15/0xmicrosoft15/README.md

-# Hello Everyone 👋
-## Senior Blockchain Smart Contract Developer
+# Senior Blockchain Smart Contract Developer
-### Thank you for your interest in my profile!
+## Thank you for your interest in my profile!
 ### Blockchain, Smart Contract, Ethereum, Bitcoin, Polkadot, dApp, Solidity, Rust, Golang, Python, ElectronJS, POS(Point of Sale), C# WPF XAML UWP

 As a senior blockchain developer with 4+ years of experience in Solidity & 2+ years of experience in Rust,  I used to work on several DeFi and NFT projects.